profound-labs/forest-path/manuscript/markdown/facets-of-life.md

 return to lay life.
 He has since returned to live in the UK and built up a computer support business.

-[^1]: He describes this event himself in ‘No Thai, No Farang’ on page
+[^1]: He describes this event himself in ‘No Thai, No Farang’.
-    FIXME:pageref.